piemadd/amtrak/readme.md

   tz: string; // Timezone of the station
   lat: number; // Latitude of the station
   lon: number; // Longitude of the station
+  hasAddress: boolean; // Whether or not the station has address data.
+Usually true for Amtrak, usually false for Via Rail.
   address1: string; // Address line 1 of the station
   address2: string; // Address line 2 of the station, *usually* empty
   city: string; // City of the station